 - Conversation: Engaging in the exchange of ideas and knowledge.

-The IU Libraries have prepared three steps to take to include subscription-based articles from the Libraries in your Courseload or Oncourse site.
+We have prepared three steps to take to include subscription-based articles from the Libraries in your Courseload or Canvas site.

 Teaching & Learning librarians are available to consult with departments or individual faculty, instructors, and librarians to discuss the integration of research knowledge and informed literacy into courses and assignments.
 Instructional consultations may also be referred to a subject librarian, when appropriate.
 This instructional support service is being offered in order to create a sustainable, meaningful approach to developing information literacy experiences at IUB.